-Over the next few weeks, we will provide specifics and updates on our activities through our website, Facebook, Instagram and other social media opportunities.
-In essence, this is an ongoing event or campaign designed to build awareness and opposition to the expansion of the Aspotogan Harbour finfish site.
+Here, we will provide specifics and updates on open net pen finfish related events that we host, support or think that you might be interested in.
+We will also publicize them through our Facebook, Instagram and other social media channels.
+In essence, this is an ongoing campaign to build awareness and opposition to the expansion of the Aspotogan Harbour finfish site and other sites along our coast.

-We encourage you to follow this campaign and contribute to the discussion.
+We encourage you to contribute to the discussion.
 Whether it is from a social justice, ecological, environmental or other perspective, we are certain that you will find something of interest in our case.

 21 July - Cooke Aquaculture Open House - Blandford